ft-interactive/starter-kit/README.md

 - `npm start` — starts up a development server and opens your app in a web browser.
 The dev server will automatically reload your browser when files change.
 - `npm run storybook` — loads up [StorybookJS](https://storybook.js.org/) as a development environment for building components.
 Stories created in the `app/components` folder will automatically show up in the storybook.
-- `npm run build` — builds your app and puts it in the `dist` folder.
+- `npm run build` — builds your app in production and puts it in the `dist` folder.
+- `npm run preview` — builds your app in production mode and starts a webserver from the `dist` folder, to preview the production bundle
+- `npm run a11y:local` - checks accessibility of your app running locally (must be running at localhost:8080 to work)
 - `npm run deploy` — deploys the contents of your `dist` folder to an appropriate location on S3.
 (You usually don't need to run this yourself — it is run automatically by CircleCI.)
-- `npm run a11y:local` - checks accessibility of your app running locally (must be running at localhost:8080 to work)
+- `npm run data` - runs any data-fetching code in `config/data.js` and caches the results in `config/data.json`.
+(If you run this script, the config setup will read from the file instead of fetching data each time.)

 (You can find a few other, less interesting tasks defined in [`package.json`](package.json).)